Ravi River: Multipurpose development

 The major multipurpose project (irrigation, hydropower, flood control, development of fisheries, tourism and so forth) built on the river is the Ranjit Sagar Dam (also known as Thein dam as it is in Thein village).
 The left bank is in Punjab and the right bank is in Jammu and Kashmir.
 It is located on the main stem of the Ravi River, about 24 km upstream of Madhopur Headworks (built during pre-partition time).
 The project is an outcome of the development plan conceived for the use of the waters of three eastern rivers allocated to India under the Indus Treaty, namely the Sutlej, the Beas and the Ravi, for irrigation, hydropower generation and other consumptive uses.

 A proposal for building a storage dam on the Ravi River was initially planned in 1912, envisaging a 200 ft high dam.
 A committee later conducted a survey of the area, but it was not until 1954 that geologists fully inspected the project area.
 In 1957, a storage Dam was proposed on the Ravi River for irrigation purposes only.
 The power generation aspect was not considered then.
 It was only in 1964 that the project was conceived for multipurpose development and submitted to Government of India for approval.
 Finally, in April 1982, the project was approved for construction by the Government of India.

 The project, as built now, has a 160 m high earth gravel shell dam with a gross irrigation potential of 348000 ha of land and power generation of 600 MW (4 units of 150 MW capacity each).

 The geomorpohological setting of the river basin, which has a large number of terraces between Dhauladhar and Pir Panjal ranges, is attributed to the truly Himalayan characteristics of the river reflecting the "cis-Himalayan tectonic; structural, lithological and climatic conditions.
 Obviously it is different from the antecedent Indus and Sutlej".

+Journalist Waqar mustafa has extensively documented the environmental degradation of the river in his historical research, including the book Story of Modern Indus (ISBN 978-969-23120-8-0).